Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/Z-COMPANY ORGANIZATION.md

 # ABOUT
-This company is setup by a group of AI enthusiastic students in UTeM.
-They are passionate in AI software and products and hope to bring AI closer to everyone in the world.
+This company was founded by a group of enthusiastic AI students at UTeM in Malacca, Malaysia.
+They are passionate about AI software and products and hope to make AI more accessible to everyone around the globe.

-Based in Malaysia, Malacca.

 ## OUR MISSION